pretix/pretix-docs/docs/guides/widget.md

 <pretix-widget event="https://pretix.eu/demo/democon/" disable-iframe></pretix-widget>
 ```

-#### Always show event info
+#### Show or hide event info

-By default, the widget will only display event info such as title, location, and front page text if it is linked to an event series.
+By default, the widget will  display event info such as title, location, and front page text if it is linked to an event series.
+It will not display that info for a single event.
 You can pass the optional `display-event-info` attribute to change this behavior.

-If you pass it with the value `"false"`, even an event series will be displayed without information.
+If you want the widget to display an event series **without** information, pass the attribute with the value `"false"`.
-Pass it with the value `"auto"` for the default behavior.
+Pass the `display-event-info` attribute with the value `"auto"` for the default behavior.
+If you want the widget to display a singular event **with** the information, pass it with the value `"true"`.
-Any value other than `"false"` or `"auto"` is handled like `"true"`.
+The widget will handle any value other than `"false"` or `"auto"` like `"true"`.

 ```
 <pretix-widget event="https://pretix.eu/demo/democon/" display-event-info></pretix-widget>